alphagov/unicornherder/README.rst

 Unicorn Herder *also* intercepts ``SIGHUP``, because this is the signal sent by Upstart when you call ``initctl reload``, and uses it to trigger a hot-reload of its Unicorn instance.
-This process will take two minutes, in order to give the new workers time to start up.
+This process will take two minutes by default, in order to give the new workers time to start up.

 **NB**: There will be a period during hot-reload when requests are served by both old and new workers.
 This might have serious implications if you are